 Fees and Extra Costs You Should Know About at The Pierre

-The Pierre charges a nightly hotel fee of $34 per night.
-This includes evening turndown service (complete with complimentary bottled water), as well as free wifi for up to five devices, and coffee, tea, and pastries in the lobby.
+The Pierre charges a nightly hotel fee of $34.
+This includes evening turndown service (complete with complimentary bottled water), free wifi for up to five devices, and in-lobby coffee, tea, and pastries.

 How to Get a Deal at The Pierre

 Consider visiting midweek in the off-season (January through March; excluding holidays), when rates start at around $420 per night.
 Additionally, be sure to check the property's special offers tab, where you can find seasonal deals, promotions, and packages.

 In the Neighborhood at The Pierre

-The property is just steps from the city’s iconic Central Park, where you can people-watch in the winter, stroll in the spring, rent a paddleboat in the summer, or even visit the zoo in the fall.
-Meanwhile, fashionistas and shopaholics will love The Pierre’s proximity to swanky Fifth Avenue, where you’ll find designer duds from Saks, Louis Vuitton, Bergdorf Goodman, and more.
+The property is just steps from the city's iconic Central Park, where you can people-watch in the winter, stroll in the spring, rent a paddleboat in the summer, or even visit the zoo in the fall.
+Fashionistas and shopaholics will also love The Pierre's proximity to swanky Fifth Avenue, where you'll find designer duds at Saks, Louis Vuitton, Bergdorf Goodman, and more.
 Foodies will appreciate all the high-end eateries in the ritzy neighborhood.
-Some of our favorite spots are Harry Cipriani for haute Italian cuisine (and brunch and bellinis, too!), Sarabeth’s for pancakes, and Nobu Fifty Seven for incredible sushi.
+Some of our favorite spots are Harry Cipriani for haute Italian cuisine (and brunch and bellinis, too!), Sarabeth's for pancakes, and Nobu Fifty Seven for incredible sushi.

 The Pierre is about a half-hour by car from LaGuardia International Airport (excluding rush hour).
 While JFK International Airport and Newark International Airport are a bit further (about 40 minutes away), they're linked to the NYC subway system.
 LaGuardia and JFK are also serviced by the New York Express Bus; take the bus to Grand Central and expect a 12-minute subway ride (or 10 minutes by taxi or ride-share) from there.